First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the exit probability

 Inverting the matrix $S_+$ yields { {

 }} Hence the expression of the probability of exit given a nonnegative initial internal velocity state: { {

 }} As $Q_{ij} = \sum_{m=1}^3 e^{\lambda_m(b-a)} q_{ij}^{(m)}$, substituting into Eq. (\ref{ZeePosDrift}) yields the exit probabilities through $a$ given initial position and velocity states.
-This expression is not particularly illuminating, but it allows to check consistency with the statement of Eq. (\ref{TGE}) by taking the limit of instantaneous tumble.\\
+This expression is not particularly illuminating, but it allows to check consistency with the statement of Eq. (\ref{TGE}) by taking the limit of instantaneous tumble as a consistency check (see Eq. (\ref{consistencyEPosInterval})).\\